You are here

 The need for urgent & sustained action

-Millions of children have already lost at least one parent as a result of the AIDS epidemic, and millions more are likely to over the next few years.
+Millions of children have already lost at least one parent as a result of the HIV epidemic, and millions more are likely to over the next few years.
 There is an urgent need to help, care and protect these children.
 There is also a need to prevent people becoming infected with HIV so that the number of children orphaned in the future is minimised.
-In many countries a variety of initiatives are now taking place to help AIDS orphans.
 The number of children requiring support is increasing and in many instances the increase in response is not keeping up with the increase in need.
 Responses need to be scaled up, and this is going to need increases in both financial resources and commitment over the next few years.

-In September 2003, Stephen Lewis, then UN Secretary-General's Special Envoy for HIV/AIDS in Africa, spoke about the AIDS orphan problem:
+In September 2003, Stephen Lewis, then UN Secretary-General's Special Envoy for HIV/AIDS in Africa, spoke about the children orphaned by AIDS problem:

 “... in Zambia, [we] were taken to a village where the orphan population was described as out of control.
 As a vivid example of that, we entered a home and encountered the following: to the immediate left of the door sat the 84-year-old patriarch, entirely blind.
 Inside the hut sat his two wives, visibly frail, one 76, the other 78.
 Between them they had given birth to nine children; eight were now dead and the ninth, alas, was clearly dying.
 On the floor of the hut, jammed together with barely room to move or breathe, were 32 orphaned children ranging in age from two to sixteen...
 It is now commonplace that grandmothers are the caregivers for orphans.”